 Livestock Guarding Dog Program

 The Livestock Guarding Dog Program was first introduced by CCF Namibia in 1994, and has been one of their most successful programs to help save the wild cheetah.
 This non-lethal predator control method has helped farmers to understand that humans and wildlife can co-exist, and has resulted in many fewer cheetah deaths.
+Since the LGD program began, more than 650 dogs have been placed in Namibia, South Africa and Tanzania.

 About the Breed